chipsalliance/Caliptra/doc/Caliptra.md

 * End-of-life state is owned by SoC.
 In end-of-life device lifecycle state, Caliptra shall not not be brought out of reset.
 * Other encodings are reserved and always assumed to be in a secure state.

 Each of these security states may be mapped to different SoC level debug and security states.
 SoC’s requirement is that if the SoC enters a debug state, then Caliptra must also be in an unsecured state where all assets are cleared.
-Caliptra security state is captured by hardware on every warm reset; therefore SoC integrators are responsible for enforcing the security state transition policies described in the previous table for which transitions are restricted to cold boot events.
+Caliptra security state is captured by hardware on every warm reset; therefore SoC integrators enforce the security state transition policies for cold boot events.
+These policies are described in the preceding table.

 ## Service surface